temporalio/documentation/docs/dev-guide/sdk-features.md

 | ----------------- | --- | ---- | ---------- | ------ | ---- | --- |
 | [Timers](#timers) | Yes | Yes  | Yes        | Yes    | Yes  | Yes |

-A Workflow can set a durable timer for a fixed time period.
+A Workflow can set a durable timer for a fixed time.
 In some SDKs, the function is called `sleep()`, and in others, it's called `timer()`.

 SDKs that use timer: